 BLACK ENTERPRISE Hosts The Black Men XCEL Virtual Experience Focused On The Leadership Excellence Of Men Of Color, Oct.
 22-23

 NEW YORK, Oct.
-14, 2020 /PRNewswire/ -- BLACK ENTERPRISE will present its 4th annual Black Men XCEL Summit, Oct.
+21, 2020 /PRNewswire/ -- BLACK ENTERPRISE will present its 4th annual Black Men XCEL Summit, Oct.
 22 and 23, as a virtual conference experience for the first time, expanding its reach and impact as the premier national event dedicated to celebrating and advancing the excellence and leadership of Black men.
-The Black Men XCEL Summit, sponsored by FedEx Express and in partnership with Presenting Sponsors AT&T and JPMorgan Chase, BLACK ENTERPRISE will introduce new elements to the event—including live chats with speakers and experts, and an interactive XCEL Sponsor Showcase—maximizing real-time engagement, coaching, mentorship, and networking opportunities for attendees.
+The Black Men XCEL Summit, sponsored by FedEx Express and in partnership with Presenting Sponsors AT&T and JPMorgan Chase, BLACK ENTERPRISE will introduce new elements to the event—including live chats with speakers and experts, and an interactive XCEL Sponsor Showcase—enabling real-time engagement, coaching, mentorship, and networking opportunities.

-Black Men XCEL will take place on an engagement-driven, content-rich platform with sessions, workshops, and coaching designed to provide attendees with sessions and activities that will train, equip, develop, and inspire leaders across a broad array of endeavors—from corporate America and sports management to the tech industry and community organizations.
-Participants will virtually connect with some of today's most successful business and executive influencers and gain direct access to major corporations eager to recruit ambitious men of color for high-level opportunities in their organizations.
-The relevance and urgency of Black Men XCEL is heightened by the unique challenges presented by the health and economic crises of the coronavirus pandemic, America's racial reckoning in the wake of the killing of unarmed Black people, and the upcoming presidential elections.
+Black Men XCEL will take place on an engagement-filled, content-driven platform with sessions, workshops, and coaching designed to provide attendees with sessions and activities that will train, equip, develop, and inspire leaders across a broad array of endeavors—from corporate America and sports management to the tech industry and community organizations.
+Participants will have the opportunity to virtually connect with some of today's most successful business and executive influencers and gain direct access to major corporations eager to recruit ambitious men of color for high-level opportunities in their organizations.
+Black Men XCEL's relevance is heightened by the unique challenges brought on by the global health and social justice crisis, this is the place to elevate those conversations of change.

-Confirmed speakers for the virtual experience include Tiki Barber, Former NFL Player; Co-Host, Tiki and Tierney Show, Co-Founder & Co-Chairman, Thuzio, FedEx Express Shannon Brown, Senior Vice President/Chief HR & Diversity Officer, BCT Partners Chairman & CEO Randal Pinkett, AT&T Chief Development & Diversity Officer Corey Anthony, TV Host and Daddy Duty 365 Founder Shannon Lanier, PayPal Head of Global Financial Compliance Investigations Art Taylor, and former NAACP Youth & College Division National Director Rev. Stephen A. Green.
+Confirmed speakers for the virtual experience include Dondré Whitfield, Actor, Author; Michael Vick, former NFL Player; Fox Sports NFL Analyst, Tiki Barber, former NFL Player & Co-Host, Tiki and Tierney Show, Co-Founder & Co-Chairman, Thuzio; FedEx Express Shannon Brown, Senior Vice President/Eastern Division US Operations & Chief Diversity Officer; BCT Partners Chairman & CEO Randal Pinkett; and AT&T Chief Development & Diversity Officer Corey Anthony.

 Other sessions and highlights of Black Men XCEL: